tapis-project/documentation/source/technical/pgrest.rst

 * ``raw_sql`` - **admins only**

-  * To allow for better use of postgres's feacilities there is a raw_sql view creation parameter.
+  * To allow for better use of postgres's facilities there is a raw_sql view creation parameter.
   * To use this parameter you must be an admin (talk to service admins)
   * When using this paramter, select_query, where_query, and from_table are no longer allowed, other parameters are fine.
   * The query follows ``CREATE OR REPLACE VIEW {tenant}.{view_name} {raw_sql}`` format.
   * Example data body:

     .. code-block:: bash

       {"view_name": "my_new_test_view",